Click here for more Ham Radio Articles on this Site |

 I was one of the original alpha testers for the OpenGD77 firmware for the Radioddity GD-77, Baofeng DM-1801 and RD5R DMR Radios.
 I am also an alpha tester of the OpenGD77 firmware for the TYT MD-UV380, RT3S and TYT MD-9600.

 I can operate the ANAN-7000 by remote control.
 Summer is the perfect time to make some contacts while relaxing on the deck.
 Protocol 2 requires 1 gigabit network speeds.
-My router and Wifi access points can keep up fine when operating remotely.
+My router and Wifi access points can keep up fine when operating remotely at home.
 I use a bluetooth music speaker so I can get fairly good high fidelity sound.
 Here, I am using a small computer electret condenser mic.
 I also have a large diaphrgam studio condenser mic with a USB adapter for portable use.
 Mic and speaker audio are sent over the network using the virtual audio cable support in the Thetis control software.
 All of the radio's controls are available on the laptop.

 Gracie is my rescue dog from Arkansas.
 She sleeps in her favorite place under my desk.
 She never barks or otherwise interrupts the important radio transmissions emanating from this station.